novillo-cs/softdev_material/projects/08_django_vue.md

 ### Requirements:

 - Implement user authentication.
 The user needs to be logged in to use your website.
+- Design and implement a small database.
+You must submit your database diagram (Entity Relationship Diagram).
+It should be uploaded to your GitHub repo.
 - Implement more than one Vue.js app.
 For instance, you can have one Vue.js app for each page in your website.
 The main menu could be done in Django with a template, unless you want to challege yourself and try to do it with Vue.js.
 - Make POST and GET request from Vue.js to Django.
 - Implement a Vue form where one field depend on another one. (example: load data in a multiselect based on a previous field selection)